CaylinDewey/project2-v2/README.md

 ![logo](assets/images/rules/rulesWikipedia.png)
 # Game of Rock Paper Scissors Spock Lizard
-This game was mentioned in both the popular American series "Star Trek" and "Big Bang Theory".
+## Introduction (The What, Why, and Who)

-The site is responsive to viewing on mobiles, tablets, laptops, and desktops.
+This game is mentioned in both the popular American series "Star Trek" and "Big Bang Theory".
+It evolved from rock, paper, scissors with two extra elements.
+It is popular among fans of these series.
+Fans of these series can now play this game online whenever they like.

 ![Responsive](assets/images/readme/responsiveness.png)